InchanSociology/Marginal-structural-model-for-Stata/README.md

 1. Download of Korean Children and Youth Panel Survey 2010 (KCYPS 2010) 7th grade Cohort data via the NYPI
 2. Stata Do-files for a) extracting and preparing b) LCA model selection and c) analyzing the data
-3. Stata Do-file for Figure 1 of the article (Hypotheses)

 Please get in touch via email if you have any questions.